 Instead of using LIDAR as wall sensors, Roborock put in an infrared distance sensor that isn’t as accurate.

 These downgrades don’t affect the S6 Pure in terms of navigation and avoiding cliff points.

-As with all Roborock products, it starts by scanning the whole area 360 degrees to help it keep track of its position and locate the charging dock (just in case you move it to a different location).
+As with all Roborock products, it starts by scanning the whole area 360 degrees to keep track of its position and locate the charging dock (just if you move it to a different location).

 It then goes around the edges then works its way towards the middle portion of the room.

 The way the S6 Pure navigates is dynamic, and it chooses the most efficient pattern based on the room’s layout.